Jacky-111111/litlab/IOS_APP_SPEC.md

 - "Sign Out" destructive button → `auth.signOut()` → back to Login.
 - Small footer text: `LitLab iOS v1 · © 2026`.
+- A small debug caption showing the backend host (`litlab-delta.vercel.app`) is acceptable while the app is in TestFlight.

 Loading state: skeleton placeholders for the 4 rows.
 Error state: "Couldn't load your profile.
 Pull to retry."